abhinandanpro9/Windows-Screen-On-time/README.md

 * Also shows an system tray icon.
 * System tray icon tool tip is enabled.
 * The application can be closed only by double clicking on system tray icon.
-* No autostartup on boot feature.
-Need to do it manually.
+* Registers itself for autostart, so that it runs automatically after each boot.

 Current version: v1.0